DataDog/hiring-engineers/answers.md

 This was achieved by editing the `my_metric.yaml` file.
 This is the config file which is required in addition to the agent above.

+Note: the default collection interval of an agent is 15-20 seconds.

 ```
 init_config:
     key1: my_metric